 In the San Marcos River, L. repens has been planted in a wide variety of habitat types ranging from areas with shallow depths, high velocities over coarse substrates to areas with slackwater habitat over silt substrate to determine which habitat results in greatest rates of expansion and persistence.
-In 2019, L. repens patches have expanded and contracted with fluctuations in recreational areas.
-This species' coverage expanded in reaches upstream of Hopkins Street, with many of the new patches being relatively small and occupying areas recently cleared of non-natives.
-This is possibly occurring, because for the first time, L. repens has multiple source populations in the upper San Marcos River.
-Hygrophila has been observed to reduce the expansion of L. repens.
+In 2017, L. repens was planted in areas of the City Park LTBG and annual mapping suggested establishment of ~30 m2.
+L. repens coverage expanded greatly in the lower IH35 reach in 2017.
+In 2018, L. repens continued to expand in City Park, Sewell and Below Sewell reaches.
+This is possibly occurring, because for the first time, L. repens has a large upstream buffer zone devoid of invasive plant species.
 Their habitat preference seems to be shallow, moderate flow and non-silty substrate, although L. repens in City Park is thriving in soft silty substrate.